- How To Teach Meditation Step 1: Choose Your Audience

-The shocking and somewhat saddening truth that you need to learn, right now, is that the vast majority of these sites are out only to make a quick profit.
-So called “teacher training sites” are often run by unqualified people who simply compile a bunch of information from various books and reorganise it into a course.
+So called “teacher training sites” are often run by unqualified people who simply compile a bunch of information from various books and reorganise it into an online course.

-Let me save you a lot of money and a lot of heartache by saying this: do NOT sign up to any online teacher training course.
-Please.
-They are invariably woefully inadequate and will not help you to become a teacher; instead, they’ll just pocket your cash.
+Let me save you a lot of money and a lot of heartache by saying this: do not sign up to any online teacher training course.
+They are invariably woefully inadequate and will not help you to become a teacher.

 How To Teach Meditation Step 1: Choose Your Audience